FardinAhsan146/Business-analytics-competition/README.md

  - - - - - -

-* If you want to see how we [scraped the data](https://github.com/FardinAhsan146/Business-analytics-competition/blob/master/data_analysis/scraping.ipynb)
+* If you want to see how we [scraped the demographic data](https://github.com/FardinAhsan146/Business-analytics-competition/blob/master/data_analysis/scraping.ipynb)